krishnasism/heissdocs/docs/doc.md

 4. **Cosmos DB Container Name**

    - Identify the name of the container within your Azure Cosmos DB.
+   Please note to create `unique_id` as the Partition Key!

 ### GCP Resources